Help us achieve our goals:

 Register for free to receive our newsletters, add comments to blogs/articles and to save content.

 Hellebore leaf spot is a common fungal disease of many hellebore species.
-It infects leaves and stems giving rise to roughly round dead, brown spots.
+It infects leaves and stems giving rise to roundish, dead, brown spots.

 Hellebore leaf spot is caused by the fungus Microsphaeropsis hellebori and is a common disease on many hellebore species.
 You are most likely to see infections when new plant growth is occurring from late winter until summer.